 - Chromium; raw onion, ripe tomatoes

 - Intake of sugar and refined carbohydrates in confectionery, sugary drinks, processed foods, biscuits, baked goods, fast foods, fruit juices, cereals, ready-made meals.

 - White starches (e.g. flour, bread, pasta and rice) often contain little fibre, digest quickly and cause BS to rise sharply.

 - Do moderate exercise or movement every day as it stimulates glucose into the cells!

 - Get 8 hours sleep!

-If you’d like some support to optimise your nutrition or support menopause symptoms do get in touch for free chat to see how can help you further.
+So, if you’d like more support to optimise your nutrition or support menopause symptoms do get in touch for free chat to see how can help you further.
 BOOK A CALL

 MedlinePlus (2015) Blood sugar.
 Accessed: 21st May 2016 https://www.nlm.nih.gov/medlineplus/bloodsugar.html.